BaronSam3di/Groovey-developer-Course/README.md

 To open it type `groovyConsole` in your terminal adn then the GUI will appear once it has loaded.
 The groovy console also has the Groovy AST ( Abstract Syntax Tree) which allows you to see the java that made the simple groovy code you wrote.
 For example the getters and setters in Java that made the "Hello, World" String you printed using `println`.

+You can pass file names to open in the groovyConsole eg - `groovyConsole assertions.groovy`

 ### IntelliJ